italosmoraes/com.qa.testautomation.ebay.new/README.md

 3. Provide the solution as a .zip which we can import and run the tests.
 They shall run as a JUnit test
 4. Provide an answer to the 5 questions below

-Note: Firefox driver currently only runs on top of Firefox version 47
+Note: We are providing WebDrivers for Chrome and Firefox.
+You can use either, just beware that Firefox driver currently only runs on top of Firefox version 47.

 ### Scenario 1:
 ```